 Cradled in a purple sling and nested on his mother’s hip, a very content Alexander was all smiles as his family welcomed Operation Smile volunteers into their home.

 To see him healing so nicely, to see him gaining weight – it all was personal for volunteer Daniela Garcia.
-As a patient recruiter for Operation Smile Mexico, Daniela connected the family with an Operation Smile medical mission, where Alexander received surgery to repair his cleft lip.
+As a patient recruiter for Operation Smile Mexico, Daniela connected the family with an Operation Smile surgical program, where Alexander received surgery to repair his cleft lip.

 A few months following Alexander’s successful surgery, Daniela and fellow volunteer Holly Zoeller found themselves in San Cristobal, working with this family once again.